1231301695/TT4L_G6_Requirements_Project/SRS.md

 **2\.
 WebSocket Protocol**

-**Purpose**: WebSocket enables real-time, two-way communication between the portal server and clients for features such as:
+**Purpose**: WebSocket enables real-time, two-way communication between the system server and clients for features such as:

 - Instant SMS/email alert updates.